-The music is hardly classic rock—heck, there’s barely any noise a Baby Boomer would recognize—but Rundgren is teaching a master class in rock star: You may not understand this music, my people, but you cannot deny my power.
+The music is hardly classic rock – there’s barely any noise a Baby Boomer would recognise – but Rundgren is teaching a master class in rock star: You may not understand this music, my people, but you cannot deny my power.
 Whatever his cult thinks of the album, they all bob their heads and bounce and cheer and clap (white people love to clap) as he does things only he can do.

 Todd's son Rebop dancing at his father's concert.

-Rundgren plays several electronic songs he composed back before laptops: “No World Order,” “The Future,” “The Truth.”
+Rundgren plays several electronic songs he composed back before laptops: “No World Order”, “The Future”, “The Truth”.
 He raps a little, and unleashes killer techno versions of Utopia’s “Secret Society” and the Tubes’ “Prime Time,” then ends with four-on-the-floor fuck-you versions of his classic songs “I Saw the Light,” “Can’t We Still Be Friends,” and, of course, “Hello It’s Me.”
 The newly 65-year-old man takes a bow and leaves the stage, drenched in sweat after getting down for an hour straight.
-Ray Bong’s whippet-influenced intuition is right, this show would fit right in at Bonnaroo.
+Ray Bong’s laughing gas-influenced intuition is right, this show would fit right in at Bonnaroo.

 The press stay mainly outside the tent for this, while every one of the 160 Utopians stand rapt before the stage for every throb of Rundgren’s bass drum.
 Though I can’t say they know exactly what to do with the rave Todd is throwing for them, it doesn’t matter – they love him, they love what he does for them, they’ll follow him no matter where he goes or what he does.
 Can you imagine a better birthday present?